-5.15 Sites identified at Stage 1 as potential employment sites will require further detailed assessment.
-To ensure this is considered robustly, the Council's Economic Development Needs Assessment Part 2 will assess the potential suitability of any relevant site suggestions for employment use, having regard to appropriateness and likely market attractiveness of a site for employment.
-This will not select employment sites but will provide a robust evidence base to inform the Council's employment site allocations, as selected through the Employment Site Selection Topic Paper, which will be consulted upon in the 2022 Local Plan Review - Publication Plan consultation.
+5.15 Sites identified at Stage 1 as potential employment sites required further detailed assessment.
+To ensure this is considered robustly, the Council's Economic Development Needs Assessment Part 2 assessed the potential suitability of any relevant site suggestions for employment use, having regard to appropriateness and likely market attractiveness of a site for employment.
+This has not selected employment sites but provides a robust evidence base to inform the Council's employment site allocations, as selected through the Employment Site Selection Topic Paper.